 Source: Our Grandfather Story

 Hear about persons living with dementia and their caregivers on this episode of ‘Can Ask Meh?’.
-This casual interview can offer children a look into how family dynamics may be changed by dementia, and inspires hope for remaining connected as a family.
+This casual interview offers children a look into how family dynamics may be changed by dementia, and inspires hope for the family to remain connected.

 - Alzheimer’s Society.
 (2022, April 1).
 How to talk about dementia with children and young people. https://www.alzheimers.org.uk/get-support/daily-living/how-talk-dementia-children-young-people